Techtonica/curriculum/data-structures/hash-table.md

 Challenge 1: Handle collisions with chaining

 Challenge 2: Make the table larger when enough items are added to the table

-### Challenge

-Students can try to do this other thing.

 ### Check for Understanding